SigisM/European_football_EDA/README.md

 # Data Science for European Football dataset

-This is a Data Analysis of European Football dataset, as project for Data Science Course<br />
+This is a Data Analysis of European Football dataset.
+A capstone project for Data Science Course<br />

 ## Dataset